 When Chrome fails to autofill one of the passwords that I have saved, this is where I come to see the password and manually enter it.

 The most useful feature on this page?
-The “Search passwords” field on the top right corner!
+The “Search passwords” field is in the top right corner.

 Just like passwords, Chrome can remember your credit card details and help you enter them quickly during an online purchase.